• SPAN

 Plastics, Paper, Packaging, and Producer Responsibility

-Driven by news reports about ocean plastics and Americans using 500 million straws a day - a questionable statistic with its own story - ISRI has seen a surge in legislation targeting "auxiliary containers" (112 bills targeting plastic and paper bags and other "single use" items) or just seeking to ban plastic straws (29 bills and counting).
+Driven by news reports about ocean plastics and Americans using 500 million straws a day - a questionable statistic with its own story - ReMA has seen a surge in legislation targeting "auxiliary containers" (112 bills targeting plastic and paper bags and other "single use" items) or just seeking to ban plastic straws (29 bills and counting).

 Most of these auxiliary container bills are unlikely to pass, with most states instead opting to prevent local governments from passing their own restrictions.
 But all this attention has led to a resurgence in extended producer responsibility (EPR) legislation targeting packaging.